How to help your child on SAT or ACT Test Day

 Making sure they’re prepared

-Hopefully, your child has been working with Testive on test prep to get ready for the “big day.”
+Hopefully, your child has been working with Testive on SAT test prep or ACT test prep to get ready for the “big day.”
 Daily practice spread over 3-4 months with personal coaching support can make a huge difference in preparing your child for the test.
-Huge, meaning that we consistently see an improvement of 150 – 200 points in our students who commit to the process and put forth the effort to succeed.
+Huge, meaning that we consistently see an improvement of 150 - 200 points in our students who commit to the process and put forth the effort to succeed.

 Building their self-confidence